klezmer-archive/klezmer-archive-blog/content/posts/between-two-worlds-modes-in-motl-reyder’s-notebook-from-the-kiselgof-makonovetsky-digital-manuscript-project.md

 This Bulgar and the entirety of Motl Reyder's notebook document a meeting of worlds in the changing Ashkenazi culture of the time.
 Motl Reyder was seventy years old in 1913, when he passed the notebook on to Susman Kiselgof.
 He witnessed the evolving Ashkenazi culture through his life, performed it in his music, and documented it in his notebook of tunes that we are so lucky now to explore and enjoy.

+[^1]: For more background information, see Sapoznik and Sokolow 1987, Horowitz 1993, Beregovski 2015, I-23 to I-28; Netsky 2015, 101–5; and Rubin 2020, 122–26.

+[^2]: I will present the network diagram in Example 4 and others like it in an article co-authored with Daniel Shanahan, forthcoming in *Music Theory Online* (Malin and Shanahan forthcoming).
+Joshua Horowitz documented similar modal pathways in an article from 1993.
+And Joel Rubin provides a comprehensive catalog of the modulation pathways in recordings by Naftule Brandwein and Dave Tarras in his book *New York Klezmer in the Early 20th Century* (2020) and his dissertation (2001).

 # References

 Beregovski, Moshe.
-2015.
-Jewish Instrumental Folk Music: The Collections and Writings of Moshe Beregovski.
-Edited by Mark Slobin, Michael Alpert, and Robert Rothstein.
+2015. *Jewish Instrumental Folk Music: The Collections and Writings of Moshe Beregovski.* Edited by Mark Slobin, Michael Alpert, and Robert Rothstein.
 Second edition, Revised by Kurt Björling.
 Draft 3.4.

-Feldman, Walter Zev.
-Klezmer: Music, History, and Memory.
-New York: Oxford University Press, 2016.
+Feldman, Walter Zev. *Klezmer: Music, History, and Memory.* New York: Oxford University Press, 2016.

 Horowitz, Joshua.
 1993.
 "The Klezmer Freygish Shteyger: Mode, Sub-Mode and Modal Progression."
 Unpublished manuscript. http://www.budowitz.com/Budowitz/Essays.html.

+Malin, Yonatan and Daniel Shanahan.
+Forthcoming.
+“Modes in Klezmer Music: A Corpus Study Based on Beregovski’s *Jewish Instrumental Folk*.” *Music Theory Online* 31, no. 3.

 Mishiro, Mariko.
 2021.
 "Jewish Folk Music of the Early 20th Century in Ukraine as Seen in Zusman Kiselgof's Manuscripts: Focusing on Klezmer Music."
 KMDMP Anniversary Digitizathon (online). https://www.youtube.com/watch?v=-0QSj9xdtbc.

 Netsky, Hankus.
-2015.
-Klezmer: Music and Community in Twentieth-Century Jewish Philadelphia.
-Philadelphia: Temple University Press.
+2015. *Klezmer: Music and Community in Twentieth-Century Jewish Philadelphia.* Philadelphia: Temple University Press.

 Rubin, Joel.
 2001.
 "The Art of the Klezmer: Improvisation and Ornamentation in the Commercial Recordings of New York Clarinetists Naftule Brandwein and Dave Tarras, 1922–1929."
 City University, London.

 ———.
-2020.
-New York Klezmer in the Early Twentieth Century: The Music of Naftule Brandwein and Dave Tarras.
-Rochester: University of Rochester Press.
+2020. *New York Klezmer in the Early Twentieth Century: The Music of Naftule Brandwein and Dave Tarras.* Rochester: University of Rochester Press.

 Sapoznik, Henry, and Pete Sokolow, eds.
-1987.
-The Compleat Klezmer.
-Cedarhust, N.Y: Tara Publications.
+1987. *The Compleat Klezmer.* Cedarhust, N.Y: Tara Publications.